wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 });
 ```

 When the agent responds to the Facebook User, that is an outbound message.
 The Client SDK has a `sendMessage` method with a `"message_type": "text"` to send the agent's message.
+With that, Vonage takes care of everything required to get the message to the Facebook User.

 ```javascript
 // public/chat.js